 Wouter Oomen is a PhD candidate at Utrecht University, working on a dissertation on humanitarian communication.
 Before, Wouter obtained his master’s degree in media studies worked as a lecturer at the University of Amsterdam for four years.
 Alongside working on his dissertation, he took an active role in the PhD communities of the RMeS and UGlobe and went to study at the London School of Economics as a visiting PhD.
 As the chair of IDleaks, Wouter hopes to broaden discussions about what good communication on international development actually is, by means of knowledge exchange and the organization of events.

-Marianne Oomen works at the Dutch Ministry of Foreign Affairs, where she aims to encourage sustainable practices and measures in operations management.
+Marianne Oomen works as communications officer and organizes events to strengthen sustainable value chains for the PIANOo and IDH.
+Previously, she worked at the Dutch Ministry of Foreign Affairs to encourage sustainable practices and measures in operations management.
 In 2017 she graduated in Cultural Anthropology and Development Sociology from Leiden University.
 One of her topics of interest was the positioning of the ‘Self’ and ‘Other’, sometimes bypassing the ‘We’ in between that is responsible for constructing these very images.
-To be aware of this process is pivotal in communication about development, especially since the move to a multipolar world order challenges former boundaries of wealth and power.
+To be aware of this process is pivotal in communication that shapes international cooperation.

 Emiel Martens is a media lecturer, researcher, consultant, and producer.
 He works as an Assistant Professor in Media and Culture Studies at both the University of Amsterdam and Erasmus University Rotterdam.
 His research interests span the fields of Postcolonial Studies, Popular Geopolitics, Alternative Media, Diversity Studies, and Film (and) Tourism, with a particular focus on Caribbean film and visual culture.
 Besides his university posts, Emiel is also the director of cultural organization Caribbean Creativity and media agency Dudes in your Face, and board member at NALACS and IDleaks, where he is responsible for the events & communication.